Ensono/stacks-azure-data/docs/workloads/azure/data/architecture/architecture_data_azure.md

   - adf
 ---

-Stacks Azure Data Platform has two main purposes:
+Stacks Azure Data Platform serves two primary functions:

-* It provides a working example of a complete Data Platform, and
+* It offers a practical example of a fully integrated Data Platform.
-* It enables you to customize the initial solution by generating new data pipelines from configurable templates and deploying them to the blueprint data platform.
+* It allows users to personalize the initial solution.
+This is achieved by generating new data pipelines from configurable templates and deploying them to the predefined blueprint data platform.

 ## Architecture of the deployed solution